redis/redis-doc/commands/flushdb.md

-Delete all the keys of the currently selected DB.
+Delete all the keys of the currently-selected DB.
 This command never fails.

+See the `SELECT` command for more information about logical databases.

 By default, `FLUSHDB` will synchronously flush all keys from the database.